-“Christian’s been feeling that way for a few days… probably worse because he also has to deal with the fact that he hurt you.”
+“Christian’s been feeling that way for several days… probably worse because he also has to deal with the fact that he hurt you.”

 I don’t know what to say to that.
 I drop my head because I can’t really make eye contact with him right now.
 Whose pain is worse?
 And does that really matter if I’m hurting the man that I love?
 I don’t know what to think.
 Al kisses me on my forehead and wanders off into parts unknown, probably to flirt with the painters.
 He gets a kick out of flirting with straight guys because he knows how uncomfortable it makes them.
 He’s completely dedicated to James, but he loves to have fun at their expense.
 I go over to my window and look out over Elliot Bay.

-I feel like I can’t just get up and go over there like everything is okay.
+I can’t just get up and go over there like everything is okay.
 He took a day away from my life—I drank until I was stupid, I couldn’t see my patients, I launched my phone into the bushes, and I was almost accosted by a punching bag.
 My judgment went to shit, my sense of self-preservation died.
 Hell, I tripped over nothing in the middle of the street cold sober and almost strangled myself with a $300 tie while wine drunk.
-How do you make someone see that it is unacceptable to make somebody feel that way?
+How do you make someone see that it’s unacceptable to make somebody feel that way?

 By making them feel the exact same way?

-I hug myself because of the chill that just came over me.
+I hug myself in an attempt to chase away the chill that runs through me.

 My new blue sitting room is very pretty.
-I can’t for the life of me figure out why I all of a sudden had to have a blue sitting room.
+I can’t for the life of me figure out why I suddenly had to have a blue sitting room.
 Anyway, it’s done now.
 Federal blue walls—the deepest blue I could get without going navy or midnight.
-Cream furniture with blue, cream, and gray pillows and accessories are combined with deep brown oversized end tables, off-white table lamps, and a short-legged walnut coffee table.
+Cream furniture with blue, cream, and gray pillows and accessories combine with deep brown over-sized end tables, off-white table lamps, and a short-legged walnut coffee table.
 The neutral earthly colors against the contrasting blue walls gives the room an almost beachy color scheme—the tan and white area rug with blue designs reminiscent of light, sea-water-soaked sand.
 Bye-bye horrible gold chaise!